 The embassy will only become involved when the government of the country that the child is being adopted from requests a letter of no objection from the British authorities.

 The embassies in Abu Dhabi and Dubai can only issue such a letter if at least one of the parents is not habitually resident in the UK.
 It is the responsibility of the prospective adoptive parents to check with a lawyer that they have not retained habitual residence in the UK and to prove this to the embassy.
 The embassy will need to see a sworn declaration, witnessed by a lawyer, confirming that the prospective adopted parents have received independent legal advice and that they are not habitually resident in the UK.

 An example of the acceptable form of wording is “I (name) confirm that I have received independent legal advice and with reference to all the circumstances of my particular case and in light of existing UK law I can confirm that I am not habitually resident in the UK.”
 Please ensure you bring this document to the appointment.

 - partner’s passport and copy, if required

 We cannot give guarantees that children adopted abroad will be eligible for British citizenship or be granted entry clearance.
 These are both granted at the discretion of the Home Secretary and decisions cannot be prejudged.
 We can only give a factual statement outlining the normal approach and procedures.

-British nationals required to provide UAE authorities with British ID card as proof of identity, please refer to the (Visa recommendation letter)
+If you are a British nationals and have been asked to provide the UAE authorities with a British ID card as proof of identity, please refer to the (visa recommendation letter)

 The British embassies in Abu Dhabi and Dubai will no longer issue No Objection Letters to British nationals to sponsor their relatives.
-We have notified the UAE Government.
-If required, we have produced a 9sponsorship note)for British nationals sponsoring a non-British Relative which can be used as necessary.
+We have notified the UAE government.
+There is a (sponsorship note)for British nationals sponsoring a non-British relative which you can use as necessary.